-We girls, being pumped with excitement and dressed for more hours of fun, decided we’d haul that sled to the far side of the pond, just over the spring fed babbling brook and up the hill to the locust grove, one of the few hills on our otherwise flat property.
+We girls, being pumped with excitement and dressed for more hours of fun, decided we’d haul that sled to the far side of the pond, just over the spring-fed babbling brook and up the hill to the locust grove, one of the few hills on our otherwise flat property.

 Debbie in front, feet on the wooden turn board to steer us, and me pushing off, we headed down the hill.
-Oh what fun.
+Oh, what fun.
 Exhilarating as we picked up speed.
 Then, I saw it coming when I looked around her.
 “Turn!
 Turn!”
 I called out louder.
-Over her shoulder she shouted, “I’m trying to turn.”
-And then instead of jumping off, we froze and slammed into the tree, the very one we talked about dodging.
-Her head hit the tree and my head hit hers.
-To this day she thinks I got off and hit her for running into the tree, but that is nonsense.
+Over her shoulder, she shouted, “I’m trying to turn.”
+And then, instead of jumping off, we froze and slammed into the tree, the very one we talked about dodging.
+Her head hit the tree, and my head hit hers.
+To this day, she thinks I got off and hit her for running into the tree, but that is nonsense.
 I knocked her silly with my head.
-With determination and goose-eggs on our foreheads we pulled that sled back up the hill holding an ice-pack of snow on our foreheads.
+With determination and goose-eggs on our foreheads, we pulled that sled back up the hill holding an ice-pack of snow on our foreheads.
 “Are you sure you can get it to turn this time?”
 I inquired with doubt.
-She sat on the sled and using her feet demonstrated how she hadn’t put enough power into it before and she could do it.
+She sat on the sled and, using her feet, demonstrated how she hadn’t put enough power into it before, and she could do it.

-She climbed on the sled and I gave a push and jumped on.
-Yes, indeed this time she began dodging the trees peppered on the hillside.
-By the time we reached the base of the hill we were flying and before we realized we needed to jump off, we splashed into the babbling brook.
+She climbed on the sled, and I gave a push and jumped on.
+Yes, indeed, this time, she began dodging the trees peppered on the hillside.
+By the time we reached the hill’s base, we were flying, and before we realized we needed to jump off, we splashed into the babbling brook.
 Oh my gosh, it was so cold.
-She yelled at me and I yelled at her for not jumping off as we talked about.
-Then we realized we needed to shut up and head for safety, a warm house and dry clothes.
+She yelled at me, and I yelled at her for not jumping off as we talked about.
+Then we realized we needed to shut up and head for safety, a warm house, and dry clothes.
 We pulled the sled from the water.
-Our boots full of water.
+Our boots are full of water.
 Our mittens wet